Wyoming Hunting Rates

 We hunt in the Bridger-Teton National Forest and the Gros Ventre Wilderness, we are situated in a prime location, and able to make the most of our prolific area.

-A large local herd population enables us to maintain a shot opportunity success ratio of at least 65-80%.
+A large local herd population enables us to maintain a shot opportunity success rate.
+In fact, in the last 3 years, we have maintained a 100% opportunity rate.
+Many of our archery hunters have had multiple options!

 We are able to hunt elk from three different camp locations.
 This gives us the flexibility to be where the elk are at the time you are here hunting.

 This is five day of hunting, the pack in and pack out days are not counted as hunting days.
 Our highly qualified guides put in the time and do the research to help make your hunt a success.

 We have quality archery and rifle hunting in our area!